catamphetamine/anychan/docs/themes/variables.md

 ## HeaderSeparator

-On thread pages there's a separator line between board name and thread subject in the header.
+On thread pages there's a separator line between board name and thread title in the header.

 * `--HeaderSeparator-color--left` — The color of the separator line.